 V: It also shows Frank’s vulnerability.
-If she is not thinking of him, Frank would rather not have sex.
+If she is not thinking of him, he would rather not have sex.

-E: Yeah, that’s true BUT she is so far into her fantasy and she doesn’t even recognize that Frank is speaking to her until he stops.
-How she thought Frank wouldn’t mind and be grateful for the sex is beyond me.
+E: Yeah, that’s true BUT she is so far into her fantasy and she doesn’t even recognize that he is speaking to her until he stops.
+How she thought he wouldn’t mind and be grateful for the sex is beyond me.
 I wonder why she really closes her eye; is it to see Jaime and to block out the fact that Frank is the spitting image of Black Jack Randall??
-I feel really sad for Frank as he was really trying and Claire was using him.
+I feel really sad for Frank as he was really trying and she was using him.

 E: This was a total surprise.
 I really didn’t see this coming.
-I thought Frank was just going to be more cautious to Claire’s overtures.
+I thought he was just going to be more cautious to her overtures.
 Separate beds really puts the physical distance in an already mentally distanced relationship.
-This is Frank’s turning point away from Claire.
+This is his turning point away from her.
 He knows that he will never get his Claire back and their shot of being “together” has passed.

-C: Caveman to the Jamie we know and love.
+C: From caveman to the Jamie we know and love.
 Even his body language changed (though a bit overplayed during his depression).
 That tear!
 No spark – good.